Ask ARLO™ Reverse Mortgage Eligibility Questions

 Hi Debbie,

-HUD has no requirement and you literally can get the loan the next day.
-But you are not looking at a HUD or FHA-insured reverse mortgage and the pools for the securities are much smaller and the rules are different.
-Jumbo loan parameters, which is what your loan would be, require that the home must be off the market for a minimum of 6 months before they are eligible to be considered for the jumbo programs.
-The investors who offer the jumbo products must include the loans in securities and potential buyers of those securities would not be interested in those investments if there was a propensity for payoff in the first 6 months.
+HUD has no requirements, and you can literally get the loan the next day.
+But you are not looking at a HUD- or FHA-insured reverse mortgage; the pools of securities are much smaller, and the rules are different.
+Jumbo loan parameters, which are what your loan would be, require that the home be off the market for a minimum of 6 months before it is eligible for jumbo programs.
+Investors who offer jumbo products must include the loans in securities, and potential buyers of those securities would not be interested in those investments if there were a propensity for payoff in the first 6 months.

-There is always a possibility of circumstances beyond the borrower’s control that might cause an early payoff but if the property is listed for sale at the time the loan is originated, it is already established that the intent is to sell soon.
-This early repayment hurts the investor who brought the program to market, the investor who bought the securities backed by the loans and even the future borrowers who may not have a program available to them if the returns make the product unsustainable for future borrowers.
+There is always the possibility of circumstances beyond the borrower’s control that might cause an early payoff, but if the property is listed for sale when the loan is originated, it is already established that the intent is to sell soon.
+This early repayment hurts the investor who brought the program to market, the investor who bought the securities backed by the loans, and even future borrowers, who may not have a program available to them if the returns make the product unsustainable.

-I say this not because I think you are looking at doing any of this, but to explain why the investors have a rule for a waiting period after a home has been listed for sale.
-They are trying to be sure the program is available to future borrowers as well as current borrowers and not halted due to investors finding their expectations not being met due to early repayment due to factors that could have been reasonably foreseen.
+I say this not because I think you are looking to do any of this, but to explain why investors have a waiting period after a home has been listed for sale.
+They are trying to ensure the program is available to future borrowers as well as current borrowers, and not halted when investors find their expectations unmet due to early repayment stemming from factors that could have been reasonably foreseen.

 Hello Les,